nick87720z/backlight-adaptive/README.md

 ## Features
 - smooth backlight adaptation
 - start with delay
-- no systemd dependency
-- effective: up to 30fps for camera input without notable performance losses
-- no need for X, backlight is controlled via ACPI (though xbacklight is supported too)
 - auto-restart on configuration file change
 - set maximum light to current by SIGUSR2 signal
+- effective: up to 30fps for camera input without notable performance losses
+- no need for systemd or X, though xbacklight may be used

 ## Dependencies

 *Note: It will tell when necessary tools are missing.*

+#### Minimum

 - **POSIX shell** (tested with [GNU Bash](http://tiswww.case.edu/php/chet/bash/bashtop.html) and [Dash](http://gondor.apana.org.au/~herbert/dash/))
 - [FFMpeg](https://ffmpeg.org/)